NeurosynLabs/Neurosyn.Guru/README.md

 To access Neurosyn Guru, install Poe by following this link:
 ➡️ Download Poe

 2. Once installed, search for 'Neurosyn.Guru' within the Poe interface to start your experience.
+Or: https://poe.com/Neurosyn.Guru

 ---